sujith-eag/personal-site/content/docs/python/col_extra/unit_2_ans_2.md

 print(arr2d[1, 2])  # 6
 ```

-2. Splitting Arrays is useful when you want to break down a large array into smaller ones.
+2. Splitting Arrays is useful to break down a large array into smaller ones.
 NumPy provides the `split()` function to divide an array into multiple sub-arrays.

 ```python
 arr = np.array([1, 2, 3, 4, 5, 6, 7, 8, 9])